Priscilla Holmes Drake: Personal life

-Priscilla Holmes Drake became the wife of James Perry Drake (1797-1876), a native of North Carolina, at Lawrenceburg, Indiana.
+Priscilla Holmes Drake became the wife of James Perry Drake (1797–1876), a native of North Carolina, at Lawrenceburg, Indiana.
 He had held office under President Monroe and was then receiver of public moneys in Indianapolis, Indiana, appointed by President Jackson.
 While a resident of Posey County, Indiana, he had been brought into intimate business and social relations with the New Harmony Community, under the Rapps, father and son, and when their possessions were transferred to the Scotch philanthropist, Robert Owen, he naturally held the same relations with the Owen association.
 Those two communities, although striving in different ways to benefit humanity, had much to do with broadening his views and making his after-life tolerant and charitable, and probably had an influence in developing his young wife's interest in the laws relating to women.
 Their home was the center of happiness and progress, and it was only widening the circle of early associations to find therein a hearty welcome for David, Richard and Robert Dale Owen, the distinguished soils of Robert Owen.

 In 1861 they moved to Alabama, near Huntsville, where they continued their interest and work in the cause of woman's suffrage.
 Drake was left a widow in 1876 and died at her residence, on February 11, 1892, and is buried at Maple Hill Cemetery (Huntsville, Alabama).
-She was the mother of seven children, among whom Annie Buell Drake Robertson (1841-1930), four of whom survived her.
+She was the mother of seven children, among whom Annie Buell Drake Robertson (1841–1930), four of whom survived her.

+Her nephew was Civil War Major General Don Carlos Buell.